angular/angular/aio/content/guide/service-worker-getting-started.md

 The file `ngsw-worker.js` is the name of the prebuilt service worker script, which the CLI copies into `dist/` to deploy along with your server.

+At this point, there should be no need to provide the three Services in `providers`.
+They are used for [Communicating with service workers](guide/service-worker-communications) for later.

 ### Step 4: Create the configuration file, `ngsw-config.json`

 The Angular CLI needs a service worker configuration file, called `ngsw-config.json`.
 The configuration file controls how the service worker caches files and data